szefo09/dm-ocg-octgn/README.md

   - **Gylus, Larval Lord**: When it leaves the field, opponent can recover a card from their graveyard.
 - **Mechanics Fixes**
   - **Player B’s Card Choice Order**: Fixed inconsistent order when selecting cards.
-  - **Targeting Issue**: Resolved infinite wait if a card required more targets than available on the field (for Destroy/Bounce effects).
+  - **Infinite Targeting Issue**: Resolved infinite wait if a card required more targets than available on the field (for Destroy/Bounce effects).
+  - **Evolution Creatures should come tapped if they are evolved from a tapped Creature**

 #### Additional Notes
 - **XML Updates**: Minor changes for races, civilizations, and types; fixed typos and standardized spell power values.